cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 # Application-level encryption

-Acra can be configured to prevent adversaries with access to database from seeing sensitive plaintexts.
+Acra prevents adversaries with access to database from seeing sensitive data in plaintext.
 Acra selectively encrypts sensitive data using securely stored cryptographic keys.
 Thus, Acra acts as a security boundary in front of sensitive data.

-Essentially, Acra provides [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) by implementing it as a field-level database encryption.
+Essentially, Acra provides [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) by implementing it as a field-level encryption before data gets into the database.

 ## Encryption